Employee Retention Credit 2021 Eligibility

 The 2020 ERC refundable tax credit is calculated by taking 50% of the first $10,000 in qualified wages per employee in 2020.

-Whereas, the provision for 2021 allows for the ERC tax credit to use 70% of the first $10,000 in qualified wages per employee, for the first three quarters in 2021.
+The provision for 2021 allows the ERC tax credit to use 70% of the first $10,000 in qualified wages per employee for the first three quarters in 2021

 Qualified Wages